What are Prions?

 |Kuru||Humans, an extinct disease of Papua, New Guinea, spread through cannibalism|

 Prion diseases vary in their incubation times.
 Most CWD research suggests incubation periods ranging from 16 months to four years, with an average of two years.
-CWD prions may remain infectious in soil for at least two years.
+CWD prions may remain infectious in soil for at least two years but likely longer.